camgunz/pysylva/doc/src/failures.md

 }
 ```

-You may be thinking "`sys.echoexit` doesn't return an `Age`, that should also
+You may be thinking "`sys.die` doesn't return an `Age`, that should also be an
-be an error".
+error".
 Good catch!
 Sylva is smart enough to not worry about cases that
 definitely exit\*.

 \* _Keep in mind, however, that branching or flow control of any kind will foil